Spokane to Glacier Road Trip: 5-Day Adventure

 I hope you find this road trip itinerary useful.
 We definitely enjoyed this slower-paced trip while simultaneously appreciating the opportunities to see the lesser-known sites in both Idaho and Montana.

 But it was our trip.
 Yours might be completely different.
-So be sure to adjust this extensive road trip from Spokane to Glacier to suit your preferences.
-You may need only 3 or more than 7 days to take the most of this memorable adventure.
+So be sure to adjust this itinerary to suit your preferences.
+You may need only 3 or more than 7 days to take the most of this incredible adventure.
 Do what feels right for you, using this itinerary as a mere guideline, not a rigid plan.

 Read More